Call for Workshop Submissions for End AIDS Summit

 - People living with HIV/AIDS and those at risk

-- Those working in the HIV field such as case managers, social workers, health care providers, prevention workers, street outreach workers, city employees, researchers, sexual health educators
+- Those working in the HIV field such as case managers, social workers, health care providers, prevention workers, street outreach workers, HIV testers, city employees, researchers, sexual health educators, as well as grassroots activists and advocates.

 - The general public, including family and friends of people living with HIV, and anyone interested in learning more about HIV/AIDS